Foat/foat.github.io/_posts/articles/2016-01-17-crawling-with-akka.markdown

 If you run a program, you will see a bunch of messages that it produces.
 They just show the stage of a processing for a url.

 We have built a simple web crawler that can successfully crawl several websites.
-Moreover, we achieved that using [Akka], we did not use standard multithreading techniques, just messages and Actor instances.
+Moreover, we achieved that using [Akka], we did not use standard Java multithreading techniques, just messages and Actor instances.

 ### Source code
 The source code is available on [github](https://github.com/Foat/articles/tree/master/akka-web-crawler) under MIT License.